Metroid: Other M

-Metroid: Other M received generally positive reviews from critics, who praised its elaborate cutscenes, graphics and action-oriented gameplay, although heavy criticism was directed at its narrative and Samus's characterization.
-The game also received honors from several publications.
-It was the third-best-selling video game in Japan during its week of release, and the ninth best-selling game in North America during September 2010.
-Metroid: Other M was re-released on the Wii U's Nintendo eShop in 2016.
-The Metroid series entered an extended hiatus following its release, not seeing a mainline entry until Metroid: Samus Returns in 2017.
+Metroid: Other M received generally positive reviews from critics, who praised its elaborate cutscenes, graphics and action-oriented gameplay, receiving honors from several publications.
+However, its story was criticized by both critics and fans.
+Despite being the third-best-selling video game in Japan during its first week of release and the ninth best-selling game in North America during September 2010, sales were disappointing for a flagship Nintendo franchise.
+No major new Metroid games were released until Metroid Dread in 2021.